jeyofdev/starter-graphql-apollo-prisma-ts/README.md

 ## Getting starting

-creates the .env file in the root directory of the project, which is used for defining environment variables
+Creates the .env file in the root directory of the project, which is used for defining environment variables

 ### Prerequisites